Paediatric General Practice Residency

 The advanced training we provide has helped our residents consistently achieve acceptance into full two- or three-year paediatric dentistry specialty programs in Canada and abroad.
 It is important to note, however, that the desire to pursue paediatric specialty training is NOT a requirement for acceptance into our program.

 Dental residents gain in-depth clinical skill in managing paediatric dental emergencies, including trauma and acute odontogenic infection/cellulitis.
-An attending paediatric dentist is always on call with residents and available to supervise.
+A dental assistant and attending paediatric dentist are always assigned to be on-call with our residents to help with emergencies that occur outside typical clinic hours.

 Residents also provide care to patients as part of our cleft lip and palate and craniofacial team clinics and are given the opportunity to "follow" a family as they are evaluated by other members of the team, including plastic surgery, speech/language pathology, and audiology.